Cocker Spaniel | |

 In terms of intelligence, Cocker Spaniels rank high.
 Combined with their sporting background, this can sometimes lead to a bit of wanderlust.
 It’s crucial to provide secure fencing in the yard and always have the Cocker on a leash during walks.
 Early recall training is beneficial for this breed.

-The Cocker Spaniel’s ancestral instincts can also mean a higher prey drive.
+The breed’s ancestral instincts can also mean a higher prey drive.
 This doesn’t mean these hunting dogs can’t coexist with smaller pets, but early socialization and consistent training are essential to ensure harmonious relationships.

 Born with a hunting heritage, the Cocker Spaniel possesses a notable degree of energy and stamina.
 Regular exercise is not just beneficial for the breed’s physical health but is also crucial for a dog’s mental well-being.